Eva Longoria Gives Birth To A Baby Boy, Reveals His Name & Shares Very First Photo

 Eva Longoria is officially a mom.
 Hola!
-USA is reporting that the former Desperate Housewives actress and her husband of two-years, media mogul Jose “Pepe” Baston, officially welcomed their first child together into the world on June 19, a baby boy named Santiago Enrique Bastón.
+USA is reporting that the former Desperate Housewives actress and her husband of two years, media mogul Jose “Pepe” Baston, officially welcomed their first child together into the world on June 19, a baby boy named Santiago Enrique Bastón.

-The site is reporting that baby Santiago weighed a healthy six pounds and 13 ounces when he was born this week and also confirmed that Longoria welcomed their son into the world this week at Cedars-Sinai Medical Center in Los Angeles.
+The site is reporting that baby Santiago weighed a healthy 6 pounds and 13 ounces when he was born this week and also confirmed that Longoria welcomed their son into the world this week at Cedars-Sinai Medical Center in Los Angeles.

-In a statement issued to the Latin magazine, Eva and Jose, who goes by the name Pepe, said that they were both “so grateful for this beautiful blessing”.
+In a statement issued to the Latin magazine, Eva and Jose, who goes by the name Pepe, said that they were both “so grateful for this beautiful blessing.”

 The new couple also shared the very first photo of their baby boy with the magazine, a shot of Eva sweetly cradling her newborn during some skin to skin contact.